Links

 Configuration files

-The server binary depends on a Server.toml file whose path will be passed as arguments to the binary.
+The server binary depends on a server.config file whose path will be passed as arguments to the binary (default location is XXX).

-You can create your Server.toml from the Server.example.toml given in the source code or using the following template:
+You can create your server.config from the server.example.config given in the source code.

 Apply setup migration to construct database